An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Introduction

-Land cover (LC) maps provide essential information on biophysical cover on the Earth’s surface.
+One example of an application of ML classification in which uncertainty quantification is important is land cover (LC) classification.
+LC maps provide essential information on biophysical cover on the Earth’s surface.
 This information supports a variety of applications including hydrological and climate modelling~\cite{Bohn2019,Wang2023}, national greenhouse gas accounting~\cite{IPCC2006}, food security research~\cite{See2015}, and biodiversity monitoring~\cite{Skidmore2021}.
 For over four decades, LC maps have been produced by classification of remote sensing imagery~\cite{Song2023}.
-In LC classification, each individual spatial unit (often a pixel, sometimes a parcel of land) is assigned with a single LC class (in rare cases with multiple classes) based on the values of a set of input variables.
+In LC classification, each individual spatial unit (often a pixel, sometimes a parcel of land) is assigned a single LC class (in rare cases with multiple classes) based on the values of a set of input variables.
 The input variables typically represent spaceborne measurements of surface reflectance from individual spectral bands in the visible and infrared domains, where a majority of LC classes have distinctive spectral fingerprints.
-To improve the distinction of certain classes, optical data is often complemented with space-borne radar measurements~\cite{Kilcoyne2022,Zanaga2022} and/or auxiliary data, e.g. topography~\cite{Friedl2022,Marston2022}.
+To improve the distinction of certain classes, optical data is often complemented with spaceborne radar measurements~\cite{Kilcoyne2022,Zanaga2022} and/or auxiliary data, e.g. topography~\cite{Friedl2022,Marston2022}.

 In recent years, LC maps are typically produced by ML classification methods, which approximate a function $f$ that maps the set of input variables $\mathbf{x}$ to an output class $y$,